 Tip: I use MailChimp!

-A lot of bloggers end up earning lots of money from selling some products related to their blog.
-Tanya Burr sells cookbooks and her makeup line, Sincerely Jules sells her clothing line, Zuzka Light her Z Gym, Zanita her courses on Azzale etc. Bloggers can sell webinars, books, clothes, jewelry, consulting, coaching and anything else related to their field of work, expertise, and influence.
+Don’t depend on sponsors for social media posts and consider selling some products related to your blog.
+Tanya Burr sells makeup, Sincerely Jules her clothing line, Zuzka Light her Z Gym online program, Zanita her photography courses, etc. Bloggers can sell webinars, books, clothes, jewelry, consulting, coaching and anything else related to their field of work, expertise, and influence.

 WHERE ARE MY FOLLOWERS?